stanleyyong/DataEngineerInterview/README.md

 ### Problem 3 :

-We take two balls at random from an urn starting with 10 black balls and 20 white balls.
-The second ball removed is recovered to match the first ball, and we repeat the experiment indefinitely.
+We take two balls, one at a time without replacement, at random from an urn starting with 10 black balls and 20 white balls.

+The second ball removed is dropped and we replace it with one of the same color as the first ball.
+So if we had a pair of <ball 1: black, ball 2: white>, we would place 2 black balls back into the urn.
+If we had a pair of <ball 1: white, ball 2: black>, we would place 2 white balls back into the urn.

+We repeat the experiment indefinitely.
 What is the probability that all the balls in the urn eventually turn black?